hiviah/ITM-howto-JLink-STLink/README.md

 # ARM ITM trace PC sampling HOWTO for STLink and JLink/JTrace

 This repository just contains magic incantations for GDB, openocd, JLink GDB server to enable ITM PC and exception sampling.
 ARM ITM trace is a feature of Cortex MCUs with CoreSight - it allows you to see what is going inside CPU and can act like profiler.
 Getting ITM to work with orbuculum.
+This should work for **STM32F4** family targets, you'll have to make adjustments for other MCUs.

 This was tested on 3 boards, with STM32F407 and STM32F427 MCUs.
 If you have crystal oscillator speed different from 8 MHz, it might not work correctly, check your clock initialization code.
 SWO speed should depend only on CPU core clock, however experimentally I found out it kind of doesn't or there is something weird going on with clock config.
 There will be note about this later.